Updated May 29, 2019

-The following list of travel tips was compiled from comments made by various admissions directors and staff from colleges and universities across the U.S.
+The following list of college visit travel tips was compiled from comments made by various admissions directors and staff from colleges and universities across the U.S.

 DO check the weather conditions at your destination before leaving home.
 Allow extra time or consider changing plans if severe weather is forecast.